A rare German capture of the young Republic of Texas.

 Description

-This rare map of the independent Republic of Texas (1836-45) was published in Georg Scherpf’s influential emigré guide: Entstehungsgeschichte und gegenwärtiger Zustand des neuen, unabhängigen, amerikanischen Staates Texas.
+This rare map of the independent Republic of Texas (1836-45) was published with Georg Scherpf’s influential emigré guide: Entstehungsgeschichte und gegenwärtiger Zustand des neuen, unabhängigen, amerikanischen Staates Texas.
 This book was praised at home and abroad for its comprehensive and accurate coverage of the new republic, including its historical creation, current administration, and core characteristics.

 Explicitly written for German immigrants moving to America, this was one of only three works officially recognized by the Mainzer Adelsverein (Mainz Nobility Society).
 The Adelsverein was a German emigrant company established in Biebrich on the Rhein in 1842 and formed with the explicit intention of creating a new German colony within the young Texan Republic.